transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

-<strong>Charlie Shrem:</strong>  No matter where you go on the world there is usually a bitcoin community.
+<strong>Charlie Shrem:</strong>  No matter where you go on the world there is usually a <a href="/denver-bitcoin-center/">bitcoin community</a>.
 Got to Lancaster, Pennsylvania and you Google Lancaster bitcoin meetup, there's like 300 people in it.
 In the middle of nowhere Pennsylvania and you just text one of the guys or your email and say hey, I want to sell some bitcoin, can you meet me and for sure I’m happy to meet another bitcoinner.

 </p><p>